What is it like being on a coding bootcamp with Northcoders?

 We’ll send you learning material which will help you prepare for our technical test.

-Once you have passed your technical test and been offered a place on either the Northcoders’ Full-Time program or the Part-Time program, you’ll be required to complete the precourse study materials in good time before the bootcamp begins.
+Once you have passed your technical test and been offered a place on the Developer Pathway, you’ll be required to complete the precourse study materials in good time before the course begins.
 All offers of a place are subject to successful completion of this precourse material.

-You have our full support from the moment you apply for the bootcamp and we’ll give you a number of ways to ask for help if you get stuck.
+You have our full support from the moment you apply and we’ll give you a number of ways to ask for help if you get stuck.

 How long does it take to prepare for the technical test?

 A complete beginner could be ready for the technical test with 30 hours of diligent study.
 Alternatively, attending the Introduction to Programming course and spending a further 10 hours studying should get you there.

 How long does it take to do precourse once I’ve passed the technical test?